 Times have certainly changed since we were children.
 Do you remember your parents and grandparents recounting stories about life when they were young?
 Do you share your stories with your children (and grandchildren)?

-As a Legacy Videographer I get to hear about life in times past.
-Below are just a few of the many recollections clients have shared.
+As a Legacy Videographer I get to hear stories about growing up in the 1930’s, 1940’s and 1950’s.
+Below are just a few of the many recollections people have shared.
+Are any familiar to you?

 Remember when the milkman delivered milk in glass bottles to your door?
 The sound of the bottles clanking together?
 Removing the wax cap?
 Fighting over the cream at the top?
 Leaving the empty bottle outside to be picked up?